 The policy has a process for commissioners and staff to disclose real, perceived or potential conflicts of interest and a system for reporting, investigating and mitigating unethical activities by commissioners and staff.
 The policy provides for a "whistle-blowing" process, which in some circumstances requires reporting contraventions of the policy to the governance committee chair or anonymously, using a reporting line as described in Appendix B to the Ethics and Conduct Policy.
+In addition, staff can report any concern about a work-related situation or behaviour that may be "wrongdoing", as defined in the Public Interest Disclosure Act (PIDA) using the reporting line described in Appendix C to the Ethics and Conduct Policy.

-The governance committee reviews the policy and monitors compliance with the policy, in accordance with the governance committee's terms of reference.
+The governance committee reviews the policy and monitors compliance with the policy, inaccordance with the governance committee's terms of reference.